Kitchen Nightmares: Season 7 (2014)

+Season 8 (2023)

+In May 2023, Fox announced that it would revive the series after nine years.
+Season 8 premiered on September 25, 2023.

+Season 9 (2025): "Kitchen Nightmares: Road to Super Bowl LIX"

 Lawsuits

 In September 2007, a case was filed by Martin Hyde, a former manager of Dillon's, against Ramsay for ten separate offenses, including allegedly staging disasters and hiring actors to trick the viewing audience.
 The case was dismissed because the contract signed by Hyde stipulated arbitration in the event of a legal dispute.
 The case went into arbitration in 2008.

 In 2018, Oceana Grill sued Ramsay and the show's production company alleging fabrication.
 Specifically, they claimed that Ramsay staged a scene where he vomited during his kitchen inspection and planted a mouse in a rodent trap "to manufacture drama for their show."
 The restaurant also argued that a prior settlement from 2011 (before the episode aired) placed limits on the production company's ability to re-use clips from their episode.
 The 2018 suit was filed after the production company posted clips of the Oceana Grill episode on Facebook.

 Reception

-Ginia Bellafante of the New York Times found Ramsay's teaching methods and high standards "undeniably hypnotic" and commented, "the thrill of watching Mr. Ramsay is in witnessing someone so at peace with his own arrogance."
+Ginia Bellafante of The New York Times found Ramsay's teaching methods and high standards "undeniably hypnotic" and commented, "the thrill of watching Mr. Ramsay is in witnessing someone so at peace with his own arrogance."

 Doug Elfman of the Chicago Sun-Times said the show is "a very entertaining public service" that "will make you laugh, make you sick, and make you think".

-Randy Cordova of the Arizona Republic found Ramsay "just as blustery and foul-mouthed here as he is on Hell's Kitchen.
+Randy Cordova of The Arizona Republic found Ramsay "just as blustery and foul-mouthed here as he is on Hell's Kitchen.
 But he is also oddly endearing, mainly because he genuinely seems invested in the fate of each restaurant".

 Critics have commented that Fox's adaptation of Kitchen Nightmares strayed from the strengths of the original Channel 4 series.
 Maureen Ryan of the Chicago Tribune said, "Leave it to Fox to take something the Brits did pretty well and muck it up".
 She added, "Never mind the cooking; this edition of the show appears to be more interested in playing up the family dramas at the restaurants Ramsay visits".

 Robert Lloyd of the Los Angeles Times commented, "Whereas the British Ramsay's Kitchen Nightmares is fundamentally a food show—it has interesting things to show you about how a restaurant runs and a kitchen works, the wonders of local markets and what you can make from them if you're Gordon Ramsay or willing to follow his instructions—the Fox edition emphasizes mishap, argument, and emotional breakdown almost to the exclusion of cuisine".